-If you and you and your family meet the Homeownership Program Requirements you are invited to apply.
+If you and your family meet the Homeownership Program Requirements you are invited to apply.
+Please call Donna at 716-951-8111 before starting this application.

 Call 716-951-8111 to speak to a Family Committee member about qualifying for the Habitat Homeownership Program.
 To be eligible for the Homeownership Program a family must meet 5 criteria: